br0ast/ICON/README.md

 # ICON
-Repository dedicated to the development and release of ICON, an ontology that deals with high granularity artistic interpretation.
+Repository dedicated to the development and release of ICON, an ontology that deals with high granularity artistic interpretations.

 In **Development** you'll find all the design iterations untertaken to create the ontology along with the unit tests.